codeByKelvinn/osticket-prereqs/readme.md

 ![Windows with CGI and Common HTTP Features 2](https://github.com/codeByKelvinn/osticket-prereqs/assets/110644520/464b9551-df70-4463-a8f3-7e9500f680ad)

-NOTE Make sure all Common HTTP Features are checked.
+<br />NOTE Make sure all Common HTTP Features are checked.

-To make sure the IIS is installed / enabled go to a browser of your choice and search for 127.0.0.1 It should look something like this.
+<br /> To make sure the IIS is installed / enabled go to a browser of your choice and search for 127.0.0.1 It should look something like this.

 ![IIS INSTALL](https://github.com/codeByKelvinn/osticket-prereqs/assets/110644520/65d2a8e0-0886-40a6-9a70-5c381f2c4f9f)